 Why Won't Team USA Dip the Flag at the Opening Ceremonies?

 For the last 100 years, the Olympic spirit has come with an asterisk for the United States.
 It's not doping.
 It's not underage gymnasts.
-In fact, if you're not looking closely, you'll miss it at the Opening Ceremonies: the United States will be the only country that refuses to dip its flag when passing the host country.
+The United States is the only country that refuses to dip its flag when passing the host country.

 Let's back up.
 During the Opening Ceremonies, every nation’s team parades in behind one member who holds the country’s flag.
 In the stands sit the governing officials of the home country.
 As the team marches past this section, the flag-holder lowers the flag as a sign of respect.
 Every country does the dip, except the United States.
 The small move of respect has been a thorn in the sides of home countries since the U.S. first snubbed tradition at the 1908 London Games.